vatai/vatai.github.io/_pages/about.md

   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts

+selected_papers: true # includes a list of papers marked as "selected={true}"
+social: true # includes social icons at the bottom of the page

 ---

 ## short BIO